Striving for increased transparency

 This report was prepared with content correlated to voluntary frameworks and standards established by the Task Force on Climate-Related Financial Disclosures (TCFD), IPIECA, Sustainability Accounting Standards Board (SASB) and United Nations Sustainable Development Goals.
 Devon continues to strive for increased transparency on issues that are top-of-mind for our stakeholders, as we believe ESG transparency is important to building a sustainable and economically competitive company.

 Recommendations of the Task Force on Climate-related Financial Disclosures (Oct.
 2021)

 The TCFD seeks to develop recommendations for voluntary climate-related financial disclosures as a tool for investors and other stakeholders to assess risks associated with climate change.
-Devon published its third Climate Change Assessment Report in 2021, a direct result of our ongoing commitment to transparency.
+Devon published our fourth Climate Change Assessment Report in 2023, a direct result of our ongoing commitment to transparency.

 Oil and Gas Exploration and Production Sustainability Accounting Standard (version 2018-10)